JustWhit3/higgs-decay-classification/How-to guides/How_to_run_the_code.md

 ### 0) Download the dataset
 You first need to download the Kaggle dataset from the site: https://www.kaggle.com/c/higgs-boson/overview.

+Than move the dataset into your Home folder, and rename it as: "dataset_higgs_challenge.csv".
 ### 1) Download the file
 You need to download the file from the repository of GitHub.